freenas/freenas-docs/userguide/system.rst

   and new features.
 #endif truenas

-The :guilabel:`Verify Install` button goes through the operating system files in the current installation, looking for any inconsistencies.
-When finished, a pop-up menu lists any files with checksum mismatches or permission errors.
+The :guilabel:`Verify Install` button verifies that the operating system files in the current installation do not have any inconsistencies.
+If any problems are found, a pop-up menu lists the files with checksum mismatches or permission errors.

 ..
 Checking for Updates: